openlegend/core-rules/core/SRD.md

 ## Stunned

 **Duration:** Resist ends (Fail x 3 = 1 minute)
+\
 **Power Level:** 4
+\
 **Attack Attributes:** Agility, Energy, Entropy, Might
+\
 **Attack:**

 -   Agility vs. Toughness
 -   Energy vs. Toughness
 -   Entropy vs. Toughness
 -   Might vs. Toughness

-**Description**

-Stunning an enemy can be anything from the pommel of a dagger to the back of the head, to a kick in the groin, to a deafening thunderclap that disorients the target.
+**Description:** Stunning an enemy can be anything from the pommel of a dagger to the back of the head, to a kick in the groin, to a deafening thunderclap that disorients the target. \newline

-**Effect**

-During its turn, the target is limited to either a single major action, a single move action, or a single minor action.
+**Effect:** During its turn, the target is limited to either a single major action, a single move action, or a single minor action.
 It cannot take all three, nor can it take a focus action.
+Note that a target expending it's move action to Resist this bane will receive the remainder of their usual actions if the Resist roll succeeds.
+Thus they will have their usual Major and Minor actions available this round. \newline

-**Special** - Boss actions are not affected by this bane, and can still be used to partially bypass this, though they must use one boss action per major, move, or minor action they wish to take.
+**Special:** Boss actions are not affected by this bane, and can still be used to partially bypass this, though they must use one boss action per major, move, or minor action they wish to take.

 ## Stupefied

 **Duration:** Resist ends (Fail x 3 = 1 minute)
+\
 **Power Level:** 7
+\
 **Attack Attributes:** Influence
+\
 **Attack:**

 -   Influence vs. Resolve

-**Description**

-The stupefied bane has examples in many stories and legends: a vampire’s eyes, a siren's song, and a nymph's beauty are all known to cast a stupor upon weak-willed mortals.
-Being stupefied causes the character to be lulled into a false sense of security, tranquility, and pacifism.
+**Description:** The stupefied bane has examples in many stories and legends: a vampire’s eyes, a siren's song, and a nymph's beauty are all known to cast a stupor upon weak-willed mortals.
+Being stupefied causes the character to be lulled into a false sense of security, tranquility, and pacifism. \newline

-**Effect**

-The target is in a state of mental fog, lowering their mental defenses.
+**Effect:** The target is in a state of mental fog, lowering their mental defenses.
 While stupefied, the character’s Resolve defense is reduced to 10.
 In addition, the character has the approximate intelligence of a child.
 If attacked, it will defend itself until the attack ceases using its natural weapons, but the target will never employ any kind of complex tactic or ability, such as spellcasting.
 If the target sees fire, it will run away.
-If it feels pain, it will flee.
+If it feels pain, it will flee. \newline

-**Special**

-While most banes last until the target actively attempts to resist it, this bane prevents the target from actively planning to break free.
+**Special:** While most banes last until the target actively attempts to resist it, this bane prevents the target from actively planning to break free.
 However, the target's true mind is magically suppressed but fights to regain control.
 As such, at the end of each of its turns, the target